ryangerardwilson/rtutor/courses/c.md

             else if (c == '\t'){ ++tabs_nr; }
             else if (c == '\n'){ ++newlines_nr; }
         }
+        printf(
-        printf("blanks_nr: %d\ntabs_nr: %d\nnewlines_nr: %d\n", blanks_nr, tabs_nr, newlines_nr);
+            "blanks_nr: %d\ntabs_nr: %d\nnewlines_nr: %d\n",
+            blanks_nr, tabs_nr, newlines_nr);
         return 0;
     }

 #### Lesson 9: Copy Input to Output I

-    // Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.
+    // Write a program to copy its input to its output, replacing each string
+    // of one or more blanks by a single blank.
     #include "stdio.h"

     int main(void) {